JKCSS-CSS-Framework/JKCSS-Icons/README.md

 - adding copyright and other symbols
 - Updating CDN link
 - Release 1.1.0 NPM version
-- fixing some bugs on
+- fixing some bugs on previous releases

 ## v1.1.0-beta1 24 December 2023